AXIOMPHARMACEUTICALS

 • Produces synergistic GH release when combined with GHRH, greater than sum of individual effects.

-• Significant increases in IGF-1 levels through enhanced GH secretion.
+• Significant increases in IGF-1 levels through GH secretion.

 Research notes